statgen/pheweb/etc/detailed-webserver-instructions.md

 ## Using Google Analytics

-Go [here](https://analytics.google.com/analytics/web) and do whatever you have to to get your own UA-xxxxxxxx-x tracking id.
+Go [here](https://analytics.google.com/analytics/web) and do whatever you have to to get your own tracking id (i.e. AW-XXXXX or G-XXXXX).

 Then, in `config.py`, set:

 ```
-GOOGLE_ANALYTICS_TRACKING_ID = 'UA-xxxxxxxx-x'
+GOOGLE_ANALYTICS_TRACKING_ID = 'G-XXXXX'
 ```

 and kill and restart `pheweb serve`.